nina-aa/ai_in_s4p/SETUP_MAC.md

 **Estimated setup time:** 30–60 minutes (most of it is downloading).

----
+\---

 ## What you need

-- A Mac (Apple Silicon = M1/M2/M3/M4 chip recommended; Intel Mac also works)
+* A Mac (Apple Silicon = M1/M2/M3/M4 chip recommended; Intel Mac also works)
-- Internet connection
+* Internet connection
-- At least one API key — Claude (Anthropic) or Gemini (Google) — see Step 5.
+* At least one API key — Claude (Anthropic) or Gemini (Google) — see Step 5.
 Or if you want to run a local open source free version, you can do that too, without an API key.
-- If you get stuck at any point, you can describe your problem to ChatGPT or Claude and ask for help
+* If you get stuck at any point, you can describe your problem to ChatGPT or Claude and ask for help

----
+\---

 ## Before you start — Download the project

 1. Go to the GitHub page for this tool
-2. Click the green **Code** button
-3. Click **Download ZIP**
+2. **Download AI\_in\_S4P.zip (or git clone)**
-4. Once downloaded, find the ZIP file (usually in Downloads), double-click it to unzip
+3. Once downloaded, find the ZIP file (usually in Downloads), double-click it to unzip
-5. Note where the extracted folder is — you will need it in Step 3
+4. Note where the extracted folder is — you will need it in Step 3

----
+\---

 ## Step 1 — Open Terminal

 Terminal is the text-based control panel of your Mac.
 You type commands into it.

 **How to open it:**

 1. Press **Command + Space** to open Spotlight search
 2. Type `Terminal`
 3. Press **Enter**

 A window opens with a blinking cursor.
 After each command in this guide, press **Enter** to run it.

----
+\---

 ## Step 2 — Install Python

 Python is the programming language the tool runs on.
 You need version **3.10 or newer**.

 **Check if you already have it:**

 ```
 python3 --version
 ```

-- If you see `Python 3.10.x` or higher (3.11, 3.12, etc.) — you are good, skip to Step 3
+* If you see `Python 3.10.x` or higher (3.11, 3.12, etc.) — you are good, skip to Step 3
-- If you see `Python 3.8` or `3.9` — too old, follow the installation steps below
+* If you see `Python 3.8` or `3.9` — too old, follow the installation steps below
-- If you get an error — Python is not installed
+* If you get an error — Python is not installed

 **To install or update:**

 1. Go to [python.org/downloads](https://www.python.org/downloads/)
 2. Click the big **Download Python** button
 3. Open the downloaded `.pkg` file and follow the installer